 Belgium is a tiny and highly underrated country situated in the centre of western Europe.
 Most people have been to Belgium as a drive through on their European trip or have visited one or two main tourist cities.
 For the ones who have been to Belgium and do know something more about it, it will mainly be chocolate, beer, waffles, Brussels, Ghent and Bruges.
-But apart from Belgium being the rudest word in the entire universe, there are many interesting facts about Belgium that is great to know when visiting the country.
+But apart from Belgium being the rudest word in the entire universe, there are many interesting facts about Belgium that are great to know when visiting the country.

 Belgians tend to be very modest about their own country and landmarks, as well as bad marketeers about all the good things they have.
 This comes from my experience travelling abroad.
 When I tell people I come from Belgium, they first look at me funny, as if to say ‘Bel…what?’, then a bell starts to ring and their next question will be, do you live far from Brussels?
 Knowing that the city furthest from Brussels is about 180 km away and for some countries, this is still considered to be the ‘suburbs’.